Nseke Hydroelectric Power Station

-Nseke Hydroelectric Power Station is an operational hydropower plant in the Democratic Republic of the Congo, with installed capacity of 260 MW.
+Nseke Hydroelectric Power Station (French: Centrale hydroélectrique de Nseke) is an operational hydropower plant in the Democratic Republic of the Congo, with installed capacity of 260 MW.
 It is operated by the Congolese electricity utility company, Société Nationale d'Électricité (SNEL).

 Location

 The power station is located on the Lualaba River, in Lualaba Province, in southeastern DR Congo, close to the border with Zambia.
 Its location is approximately 69 km, north of the city of Kolwezi, the provincial capital.
 This is approximately 371 km, northwest of Lubumbashi, the nearest large city.
 The geographical coordinates of Nseke Hydroelectric Power Station are: 10°18'15.0"S, 25°24'24.0"E (Latitude:-10.304167;